All Products

 // ...

-- (SecurityToken *) getDeviceToken;
+- (SecurityToken *)getDeviceToken;

 @end

-Return value: The value is a SecurityToken class.
+Return value: a SecurityToken object.

 @interface SecurityToken : NSObject